saikrishna-prathapaneni/LowDINO/README.md

 There are two different scripts to make your tranining faster

-one use pytorch DataParallel and Colossalai's Distributed Dataparallel To train the model of ResNet5M/MobileViT model using colossalai's Distributed Dataparallel
+one use pytorch DataParallel and the other uses Colossalai's Distributed Dataparallel. <br>
+To train the model of ResNet5M/MobileViT model using colossalai's Distributed Dataparallel

 follow this command: